-When you move to Mexico it is important to get a handle on healthcare.
+When you move to Mexico, it is important to get a handle on healthcare.

 Even if you are in perfect health at the moment, you never know what may happen.
 Accidents occur, and even if you don’t take a tumble down the stairs, you will inevitably need to visit a doctor or a dentist for a checkup at some point.

 Mexico has an impressive healthcare system, consisting of both public and private sectors.
+But this system can be pretty difficult to navigate when you first move to Mexico.

-- Does Mexico Have Free Public Healthcare?
+- Mexico Public Healthcare System

 - Who is Covered by Mexican Public Healthcare?